dhilst/dhilst.github.io/_posts/2017-04-07-Downloading-ssl-certiticates-shell-script.md

 ---
 layout: post
-title: Downloading SSL Certification chain using shell script.
+title: SSL, Downloading certification chain using shell script.
-tags:
+tags: [shell, openssl, certificates]
-  - shell
-  - openssl
-  - certificates
 ---

 Use the below shell script to donwload all the certificate chain.
 Pass the domain to it